• Skip to primary navigation

 Cover the pile with a lid or foil to keep these warm until serving.
 You can also keep them in a 300 F oven covered, so they don´t dry up.

-How to store oatmeal pancakes?
+How to store oatmeal crepes?

 Store these covered in the fridge for 3-4 days.
 Reheat in the microwave or pan.

-Can you freeze oat pancakes?
+Can you freeze these?

 Freeze for up to three months in an airtight container.
 Remember to freeze them after they have cooled down, and it is good to put some parchment paper between the pancakes.